Queue2109/ReactNative/notes.md

 APP.JSON:
 if you want for a style to appear on all of the pages of your app, add them to the expo compartment in this file (app.json)

+react devtools -> install them some day, it is useful because it shows the tree of components and it's a nice to have feature